This page was last updated on October 7th, 2022

 From late March until early May, it's flower season in Holland.
 Flower season is one of the most popular times to visit Holland.
 People want to see the Tulips, and I don't blame them.
 The flowers are gorgeous.
 But crowds and prices will also be at their highest.
 Only the month of August would be more expensive.

 Do note that a large part of the exhibition at the Keukenhof is indoors to extent the lifetime of the flowers.
-If you want to enjoy the flowers outside, in the fields, come mid-April.
-This will ensure you will see the most flowers possible in bloom.
+Expect most flowers to be only in bloom indoors if you visit early, or late in the season.
+If you want to enjoy the flowers outside in the fields, plan your visit in the final two weeks of April for the best change to see most flowers in bloom.

 I recommend booking your transportation and entrance via this Get Your Guide tour.
 What's special about them is that you have complete freedom of travel times to and from the park and they offer a great cancellation policy if needed.
 If you already have your transportation sorted you can also just buy a skip-the-line ticket for the Keukenhof here with the same great cancellation policy.

-Don't expect to do a lot of sightseeing this day.
+Don't expect to do a lot of sightseeing this day either.
 The crowds will be too large for that.
 Public transport is minimal.
 Just come to the party, take in the atmosphere and stroll around.
-Or schedule a more quiet date to visit Amsterdam instead.
+Or schedule a more quiet date to visit Amsterdam instead if you're not into big parties.

 The King also always visit a town in The Netherlands with his family on his birthday.
 It's a true Dutch experience, that is also televised.
-The destination for 2022 is Maastricht, a beautiful city in the south of the Netherland, one that I can only highly recommend visiting (any time of the year, but definitely then.
-It's a great Dutch experience to be part of it when you can.
-It's a 2h25m direct and easy train ride from Amsterdam to Maastricht.
+The destination for 2023 is not yet announced.

 Money tip: the best way not to lose time while finding your hotel is to have an affordable data bundle for Europe on your phone.
 That way you're able to use Google Maps on the go.
 Read our post about the best SIM card for Europe here to find the best deals!

-It's been 35 years since we've seen the "Formula 1" race in the Netherlands.
-As you might expect, racing fans are over the moon for the fact it was finally taking place again at the iconic track of Zandvoort in 2020.
+As you might expect, racing fans were over the moon the races once again where held on iconic track of Zandvoort in 2021.
 The racetrack got a complete makeover to bring it into the 21st century because of this.
-However then Corona changed all that.
-The dates were moved, but now the country is open again the Formula 1 races come back to Zandvoort.

 It is important to note that the location of the beach town of Zandvoort comes with some challenges.
 To access the area, you have to pass through a nature reserve.
-There is just one road in and out, and a single train track.
+There is just one road (single lane in each direction), and a single train track, so the amount of trains per hour is maximized too.
 Traffic will be horrible.
-Hotels are also limited here!
-Capacity is very limited.
+Hotel capacity in Zandvoor is also limited.
 Book well in advance if you want to stay in Zandvoort.
-Haarlem or Amsterdam also also good alternative cities to stay for quick access to the circuit.
+Haarlem or Amsterdam are also good alternative cities to stay for quick access to the circuit.
 Just click the city names for hotel suggestions.

 One of the biggest celebrations in Amsterdam is the yearly Canal Parade.
 When over 80 extravagantly decorated boats take to the Amsterdam Canals, it's fantastic to witness.
 The atmosphere is a lot of fun whether your straight or gay (or however you see yourself).
 It's a celebration for everybody.